 184C: Backstage Secrets

 Students will take an active role in the rehearsal, design, and/or production of the DePauw Opera production, to be performed in February 2015, directed by Joachim Schmaberger.
 Student assignments will be made according to the needs of the production, and also according to each student's ability, experience, and interest, from beginners to advanced.
 Possible assignments include: performing (chorus), stage management, scenery, costume, lighting, sound, properties, and dramaturgy.
 Students can gain depth in one area, or work in different areas.
-Students will work in production shops (scenery, costume, etc.) and/or in rehearsals for at least six hours per day, M-F, in addition to specific assignments outside of class meetings.
+Students will work in production shops (scenery, costume, etc.) and/or in rehearsals for at least four hours per day, M-F, in addition to specific assignments outside of class meetings.